 Backlinks have been one of the most regarded factors used by Google and other search engines to rank your page.
 The more high-quality backlinks you have, the higher your rank will be.
 And this article will guide you on how to find competitor backlinks and turn them into yours.

 Note that these backlinks are not just any other backlinks.
 These backlinks are niche-related and cater to the same audience as your website does.
 By doing so, you’re establishing high-quality backlinks from the data you get from your direct competitors.

-However, you still have to make an effort in finding backlinks that are relevant to your site.
+However, you still have to make an effort in find competitor backlinks that are relevant to your site.
 You also need to commit to converting these backlinks through white hat link building.
 This will put your website in a better position against your competitors.

 Direct vs. Indirect Competitors

 To keep your backlinks relevant to your site, you have to differentiate your competitors.
 You can sort them into direct and indirect competitors to establish a two-pronged attack and gain more relevant links.